 Coinbase, Inc., the company which operates Coinbase and Coinbase Pro in the US, is licensed to engage in money transmission in most US jurisdictions.
-Most of Coinbase’s money transmission licenses cover US Dollar wallets and transfers.
-In some states, money transmission licenses also cover cryptocurrency wallets and transfers on the platform.
+Most of Coinbase’s money transmission licenses cover US Dollar cash balances and transfers.
+In some states, money transmission licenses also cover cryptocurrency balances and transfers on the platform.
 In other states, no money transmission license is required to operate a cryptocurrency business.

 Coinbase is also registered as a Money Services Business with FinCEN.